-- Financial Resources from Philanthropic Institutions are available for many businesses.
+- Financial Resources from Philanthropic Institutions are available for many businesses and individuals.
 To see the full list, click here.

-- Financial Resources from Private Companies are also available.
-Check out our guide here.
+- Resources for Artists, across disciplines, are available.
+See our guide here.

 - Workplace Guidance for employers, including how to conduct layoffs, click here.

 New York State COVID-19 Updates are available here.